drewwilimitis/JMIR_CV_Tutorial/README.md

 # JMIR_CV_Tutorial
-Sketch of Repository for CV tutorial for JMIR AI Submissions
+Sketch of Repository for CV tutorial for JMIR AI Submissions <br>